sat-heritage/docker-images/README.md

 ## License

+The Docker images are for academic and educational use only.

 The `satex` (`satex.py`) program is licensed under the MIT license.
 Please see the [LICENSE](LICENSE) file for more details.